1. How Security is ensured at the Production Facility

 3. How Security is ensured at the Remote Client side

-When logging in, the LinkManager will establish an encrypted connection via the LinkManager virtual adapter on the PC.
-The adapter is closed for all other traffic than generated by its session with the GateManager.
-When logged in, the LinkManager user will see a list of sites and devices that his account is allowed to connect to.
-When connecting to a specific device, a route entry is created on the PC that will allow access to the IP address and the specific ports of the device agent representing the device.
-The LinkManager user has no possibility to reconfigure connections on the LinkManager.
+When logged in, the LinkManager user will see a list of sites and devices that the account is authorized to connect to.
+When connecting to a specific device, the Windows module will create a route entry on the PC that will allow access to the IP address and the specific ports of the device agent representing the device.
+The LinkManager user cannot reconfigure connections on the LinkManager, and the LinkManager Windows module will not function without the authentication and authorization made from the user’s login to the GateManager

 4. How Security is ensured on the central M2M Server

-Central to the solution is the GateManager M2M server that functions as a secure proxy for the SiteManager and LinkManager data connections, based on the access definitions configured by the GateManager administrator.
+Central to the solution is the GateManager M2M server that besides controlling user authentication and authorization, functions as a secure proxy for the SiteManager and LinkManager data connections, based on the access definitions configured by the GateManager administrator.

 Should someone be able to obtain access to the server where the GateManager is running, it would still not be possible to connect to any of the equipment managed by the central proxy, simply because connections are not statically open as known from VPN solution, but are only opened on request by a LinkManager user, and are only accessible from programs running on that LinkManager PC.